 Emphasizing Concepts vs Procedures in Math: Student Achievement and Social Justice

-Over the past few decades, mathematics teachers in the United States have faced increasing pressure to boost American students’ understanding and achievement in mathematics.
-Comparisons with other countries have revealed that American students lag behind in math achievement, especially when compared to student achievement in Japan and Singapore.
+Over the past few decades, teachers in the United States have faced increasing pressure to boost American students’ mathematics achievement.
+Comparisons with other countries have revealed that American students lag behind in math achievement, especially when compared to student performance in Japan and Singapore.
 Thus, American education leaders and policymakers have prioritized mathematics achievement in part to secure America as a globally competitive and innovative nation (Yu 82).